Information Assurance (IA) and Information Technology (IT) Security (Graduate Certificate)

 [Program Overview] [Program Outcomes] [Curriculum] [Admission Criteria] [Application Requirements] [Transfer Credits] [Academic Standing] [Time to Completion] [Accreditation] [Faculty] [Contact Information]

+The Information Assurance (IA) and Information Technology (IT) Security Graduate Certificate program is designed to meet the fast-moving needs of security professionals from a managerial perspective, addressing national standards for this area.
 New information technologies arrive at lightning speed, allowing us to share information across town, across the country, or around the world faster than ever before.
-The need for organizations to manage the security to make these technologies safe and useful is crucial.
-The Information Assurance (Security) Certificate program is designed to meet the fast-moving needs of security professionals from a managerial perspective, addressing national standards for this area.
+The need for organizations to manage the security needed to make these technologies safe and useful is crucial.

 The National Security Agency's (NSA) Information Assurance Directorate is dedicated to providing information assurance solutions that keep our information systems safe from harm, thus protecting national security.
-Metropolitan State University is committed to enhancing its initiative in information assurance by offering the Graduate Certificate Program in Information Assurance through the College of Management Metropolitan State University has been designated as a Center of Excellence in Information Assurance (security) by the National Security Agency (NSA).
+Metropolitan State University is committed to enhancing its initiative in information assurance by offering this Graduate Certificate Program through the College of Management.
+Metropolitan State University has been designated as a Center of Excellence in Information Assurance (security) by the National Security agency (NSA).

 - provides students and organizations with education, information, and training which focuses on how to respond to cyber threats or cyber criminals

 - helps students and organizations develop and deploy policies and other safeguards of information assets.

 The Committee on National Security Systems (CNSS) and The National Security Agency (NSA) certify that Metropolitan State University offers a set of courseware that has been reviewed by National Level IA Subject Matter Experts and determined to meet National Training Standards for Information Systems Security (INFOSEC) Professionals, CNSS National Standards 4011, 4013, and 4016.
 These include: